High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

-To better understand which covariates are useful for prediction, we examine the financial types selected by the sg-LASSO-MIDAS, as illustrated in Figure \ref{selected6} in Appendix \ref{additional}.
+To better understand which covariates are useful for prediction, we examine the financial types selected by the sg-LASSO-MIDAS, as illustrated in Figure \ref{selected6} of Online Appendix \ref{additional}.
 Financial variables related to the $Z$-score appear to play a pivotal role across all prediction horizons in forecasting firm distress.
 This observation aligns with prior research \citep{altman1968financial}, as the $Z$-score model has been widely employed in both academic studies and industry to predict corporate defaults \citep{altman2017financial}.
-Further details on the selected financial covariates are presented in Figures \ref{sel 6} and \ref{sel 10} in Appendix \ref{additional}.
+Further details on the selected financial covariates are presented in Figures \ref{sel 6} and \ref{sel 10} of Online Appendix \ref{additional}.